 Marcy: There’s a lot to be said for what amount of work Cowboy Bebop did for entire generations of anime fans in the West.
 It’s placement in the Toonami rotation helped make it iconic, and Shinichiro Watanabe’s fairly easy to digest directorial style and the aesthetics of the show went a long way to helping it stand out; his other works, like the aforementioned Samurai Champloo and the exceptionally slept on Space Dandy are similar, due to his tendency to focus on self-contained episodes connected to a faint overarching plot that made it easy to miss an episode in rotation and not feel totally lost (but then want to ensure you saw it on a rerun).
 Bebop is a sort of timeless classic whose episodes have all (mostly) aged well, whose plot requires very little logical leaps to “still work”, and whose animation and style still feel remarkable.
 The movie, as Rob mentioned, is an interesting bird; I think it was unfairly maligned a bit because people refused to let the series “end” as it did and expected the movie to change that.
 The movie has one of the best songs I think the series ever produced, and maybe one of my favorites of all time, “Ask DNA” by the Seatbelts:

-There are some times in which Bebop’s legacy has some odd friction that moves a little close to being uncomfortable; you’ll sometimes hear “Bebop isn’t like OTHER anime,” or similar comments, which is more a statement of ignorance to a genre than the idea Bebop is a monolithic “un-Japanese” series; the continued legacy of the show is both due to its quality and to how it shaped the trajectory of the Western anime market.
+There are some times in which Bebop’s legacy has some odd friction that moves a little close to being uncomfortable; you’ll sometimes hear “Bebop isn’t like OTHER anime,” or similar comments, which is more a statement of ignorance to a medium than the idea Bebop is a some sort of odd “un-Japanese” anime; the continued legacy of the show is both due to its quality and to how it shaped the trajectory of the Western anime market, where it and the Toonami block served as a consistent gateway to the medium in a world before high speed internet anime sharing and streaming were common (I still remember getting my VHS clamshells in the mail and then being told of a newfangled “DVD” format option halfway through the series release).
 If you’ve never had a chance to check it out, the show is absolutely worth giving a chance.

 Have any questions or feedback?
 Got a story to share about how you discovered Cowboy Bebop?
 Got a favorite episode?
 Want to shit on the Netflix remake?
 Drop us a note in the comments below or email us at contact@goonhammer.com.